Eatrenalin: Experience

 Spaceship – Lena pilots the guests into space, avoiding a solar flare.
-This room features sound, movement and physical effects and is the only room where no food is served.
+This room features sound, movement and physical effects.

 Universe – the main course is served in space, surrounded by the planets.

 Incarnation – Lena becomes human, and walks through the guests, giving one of them a rose.
 Dessert is served.

 Elevator – guests are taken back to Earth in a space elevator.

 Bar – having left their floating chairs, guests are free to walk around, chat and enjoy a digestif.

 The bar where riders/guests end the experience.

 Capacity

 Initially, up to 12 groups could be served each evening, meaning the capacity was 192 people per evening.
 In 2023, the timing was staggered, and therefore the number was reduced to 10 groups (160 people) per evening.
 The floating chairs form a group of four in most of the rooms.

 Theming and effects

 Each room is individually themed, matching the respective course of the menu.
 The music was produced in collaboration with DJ Rafael Becker from Dubai, composer Hendrik Schwarzer, and Jan Lepold (T-Rex Classics).
 The rooms feature projection mapping, lighting, video screens, practical effects, human performers, scents, movement and sound.